MENTAL HEALTH AMERICA OF THE MIDSOUTH

 • Analyze the impact of housing environments on older adults’ mental health, physical well-being, and family dynamics.

-• Apply proactive strategies to support older adults and families in making timely, informed housing decisions.
+• Apply proactive strategies to support older adults and families in making timely, informed decisions.

 Housing Transitions in Later Life: Ethics, Autonomy and Quality of Life